LuckyJimJD/Recipes/_sweets/Bimuelos.md

 - 2 tablespoons vegetable oil (plus more for frying)
 - 1 tablespoon active dry yeast
-- 1 1/2 cups warm water
+- 1½ cups warm water
-- Juice of 1 orange (about 1/3 cup)
+- Juice of 1 orange (about ⅓ cup)
 - 1 teaspoon orange zest
-- 3/4 teaspoon salt
+- ¾ teaspoon salt
 - 1 tablespoon plus 1 teaspoon sugar
 - 1 cup honey
-- 3 1/2 cups all-purpose flour
+- 3½ cups all-purpose flour

 ## Directions

 1. Combine flour, 1 tablespoon sugar, and salt in large bowl.
 Set aside.
-2. Pour 1/2 cup water into another large bowl.
+2. Pour½ cup water into another large bowl.
 Sprinkle remaining sugar and yeast over water.
 Let stand until mixture becomes foamy (about 10 minutes).
 3. Add flour mixture, remaining water, 3 tablespoons of orange juice, orange zest, and 2 tablespoons of oil to yeast mixture.
 Stir with wooden spoon to combine (about 30 seconds)
 4. Knead dough with hands until smooth (about 1-2 minutes).
 Add additional flour (1 tablespoon at at time) to reduce stickiness.
 5. Remove dough and place in clean, lightly-oiled bowl.
 Cover with damp towel and let stand until dough is doubled in volume (about 60-90 minutes)